moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 I know this document is supposed to be about my accomplishments but I think it is important to note the people that contributed to the success of the above mentioned activities.
+Case van Dam, the chair, was very supportive of getting me off on good footing and enabling some of my ideas.
 The MAE staff has been superb in their support and help, especially with the MAE Design Studio work.
 In particular Felicia Smith, Dave Richardson, Jacob Kitada, Loan-Anh Nguyen, and Rob Kamisky played important roles.
 My teaching assistants, Matthew Lefort and Farhad Ghadamli, were excellent.
 I couldn't have done any of the extra classroom innovations without their help and great ideas.
-I've had two excellent undergraduate assistants:
-Vivian Tran and Braden Tinucci.
+I've had two excellent undergraduate assistants: Vivian Tran and Braden Tinucci.
 Both Michael Hill and Steven Velinsky have been especially helpful and attentive mentors.
 I also appreciate the dedication and time contributed by all of the EME |_| 185 project sponsors.
 And finally, I thank the SymPy and PyDy development teams.